edwnswrld/LED-SHPE-checkin2/README.md

 - **Responsive Layout**: Adapts seamlessly to phones, tablets, and desktop
 - **Offline Resilient**: Graceful fallback when network is unavailable

+### Privacy & Security
+- **Search Engine Protection**: Site is not indexable by Google, Bing, or other search engines
+- **Private Event System**: Comprehensive robots.txt and meta tags prevent discovery
+- **Secure Headers**: X-Frame-Options, referrer policy, and content security measures
+- **No Social Sharing**: Protected from accidental social media sharing

 ## 🚀 Quick Start

 ### Prerequisites